 Then save it as index.htm or index.html file.
 Now let's try out our new web server by opening up your web browser and typing in http://localhost/index.htm, http://localhost/index.html or just type in http://127.0.0.1 which is sort of an alis for your computers home ip address.
 If the words above in bold displays then it's working and your all set.

-By David Nies
+Guest article by David Nies